Site Menu

 ENJOY CRAFT BEER MORE!

-READ: Chris Walker's Review
+READ: Chris Walker's Reviews

-(scroll down)
+Below (scroll down)

 Art Garfunkel, former Simon & Garfunkel member, performed at the Segerstrom Center For The Arts with guitarist/keyboardist Tab Laven supporting him.
 During the mid to late ‘60s S&G captured the sensitivity of college youths through mostly poetic ballads.
 Garfunkel’s son Arthur Jr.9, began the show sweetly singing Wednesday Morning, 3 A.M the title track of S&G’s debut album.
 Afterwards the senior Garfunkel proudly admitted, “He has the voice, but I have the hits.”
 His son later rendered classics “Smile” and “Amore” solely, and with him the Everly Brothers “Devoted to You” and vintage “Let It Be Me.”